killercoda/scenario-examples/network-traffic-kubernetes/step1.md

 [ACCESS NGINX]({{TRAFFIC_HOST1_30080}})

+> Anyone with access to the URL has root access to the environment, more on [security](https://killercoda.com/security).

 It's also possible to access ports using the top-right navigation in the terminal.
 Or we can display the link to that page: